"Josiah," Nathan said, sitting beside the preacher at the fire. "Get some rest. Sam's watching."

 JD dodged away from the bigger man.

-"Gotta tell ya, we're mighty glad to see you," Josiah said as the two scaled the steep slope toward them.
+"We're mighty glad to see you," Josiah said as the two scaled the steep slope toward them.

 JD nodded and continued, "We camped just a short ways from here.
 Found your trail this mornin'.
 Found your horses, but not you.
 What's going on with this mine?"